MiguelLoureiro98/pynamics/docs/index.md

 The package provides classes to model a system (linear and nonlinear state-space models) and a simulator class that can be used to run different types of simulations.
 Limited control capabilities are also provided, namely a controller base class that users can build upon to design their own controllers.

-Please not that this package is NOT appropriate for extensive, more precise simulations.
+Please note that this package is NOT appropriate for extensive, extremely precise simulations.

 ## Main features
 - **Simulations**: simulate dynamical systems in Python using our simulator class.
 Only fixed-step solvers are supported at the moment.